neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/development.md

 ***Q: What do epigenetic modifications do?***

-## Spatial Learning
+## Spatial Memory Circuits

 Neural circuits for specific behaviors are constructed throughout development according to the genome.
 Hormones modulate gene expression during development.
-This enables behavioral flexibility at the level of the species.

 ***Q: What aspect of the genetic mechanism of behavior would hormones need to effect in order to change behavioral phenotypes?***

-In vertebrates, steroid hormones are often involved in the development of sexually dimorphic behaivor.
+In vertebrates, steroid hormones are often involved in the development of sexually dimorphic behavior.
 Voles exhibit sexual dimorphism in their spatial memory.
-Males have larger homerange sizes than females - they disperse further from their home (especially during breeding season).
-Males also have better spatial memory than females.
+Greater spatial memory leads to larger homerange sizes (greater dispersal from their home).
+Males have better spatial memory than females and have larger homerange sizes than females (especially during breeding season).
 It seems that androgens modulate the development of neural circuits underlying spatial memory.
 One way to investigate the effects of sex steroids on spatial memory is to examine the effect of in utero position or litter sex-ratio.
 Males produce androgen hormones during development.
 Therefore, offspring in a male-biased litter will be exposed to higher levels of androgens *in-utero*.

 :::{figure-md} hormone-effects-spatial-learning
 :class: figure